“I want to visit him,” Eeris said.

 “So tell me,” Eeris said.
 “I know something happened between the two of you.
 I’ve never seen you like that.”

-"And a good thing, too," Miro said.
-"Imagine that—me, Dax, explorer, surfer of all fate's waves, the only tour guide you've got, cowering before every threat we run across like some kind of…" He shook his head in derision, as if there weren't even words for how shameful that would be.
+“And a good thing, too,” Miro said.
+“Imagine that—me, Dax, explorer, surfer of all fate’s waves, the only tour guide you’ve got, cowering before every threat we run across like some kind of…” He shook his head in derision.

 “Tell me,” Eeris said, stepping closer to his cell.